Johnson College offers a variety of scholarships to meet the financial needs of new and returning students.

 The scholarship application which consists of four questions can be submitted via the web, email, in person, or by mail.
 Please be sure to follow the instructions carefully; each part of the application is reviewed and critiqued by Johnson College’s Scholarship Committee.
 Any student who submits a scholarship application who has not completed a FAFSA will not be taken into consideration for a scholarship until the FAFSA is complete.

-Applicants will receive a notification letter from the Financial Aid office indicating receipt of their application, and the timeframe in which it will be reviewed by the scholarship committee.
-Priority deadline for returning students is May 1st and priority deadline for new students is August 1st.
+Applicants will receive a notification letter from the Financial Aid office indicating receipt of their application, and the time frame in which it will be reviewed by the scholarship committee.
+Applications will be reviewed on a rolling basis beginning in May and will continue until all scholarships have been awarded.
 Upon review by the committee all submissions will receive a response.

 Award amounts for endowed scholarship funds are determined annually according to earnings on the funds and in accordance with Johnson College policies.